fluxusfrequency/blog/why-i-prefer-minitest.md

-# You're Not Using Minitest Yet?
-7 Reasons Minitest is the Future of Ruby Testing
+# Why I Love Minitest

 The other day at our company standup, I mentioned that I was eager to read an article on [Concurrency in Minitest](http://chriskottom.com/blog/2014/10/exploring-minitest-concurrency/)